chili-epfl/cowriter_letter_learning/README.md

-#cowriter_letter_learning: Teaching a robot to write
+#The CoWriter project: Teaching a robot to write

 A set of ROS nodes which facilitate the user interaction allowing a robot to be taught handwriting.